 Think About Your Classroom Décor

 Like I said, summer is a time of resting, relaxing, and enjoying all of the good things.
 For me, thinking about classroom décor brings me joy!
+If you are starting a new teaching job, this is a fun place to start.

 If it doesn’t bring you joy, you can skip this step.
 If it’s motivating for you, go for it!